History of the Ancient Society of Kilwinning Archers

 The Society continued to prosper throughout the 18th Century despite some minor bother around 1715 and 1745.
 Interestingly whilst there was a medal fixed to the arrow in 1715 there was apparently none for 1745 although, intriguingly, there are two blank medals that have always been present on the Silver Arrow.

-We have recently established that there was a shoot in that year and the Society record states that it was ‘Fairly gained by Charles Boyd’.
+We have recently established that there was a shoot in 1745 and the Society record states that it was ‘Fairly gained by Charles Boyd’.
 He was the son of William Boyd (Lord Kilmarnock) also a member of the Society and also present on the day.
 It transpires that they were both Jacobites fighting for Prince Charles Edward Stuart at the battles of Falkirk Muir and Culloden and, furthermore, we have also found out that a medal had indeed been fitted and also that one of the blank medals matches the general design of others from that decade.
-So it is unsurprising, perhaps, given the hunt being done by Cumberland’s army for Jacobite sympathisers at that time that this medal was left blank.
+So it is unsurprising, perhaps, given the hunt going on by Cumberland’s army for Jacobite sympathisers at that time that this medal was left blank.
 Charles Boyd survived the massacre at Culloden and escaped initially to the island of Arran and eventually to France.
 His father William was not so lucky, having been captured at Culloden he was tried, convicted of treason and subsequently be-headed at Tower Hill in London.

 More details of this can be found in the Silver Arrow Medals archive elsewhere on this site and we are in the process of commissioning a medallion to be fitted along with this blank medal to say who won it and why it was left blank.